Deployment

 A dedicated Windows cleanup script is coming soon.
 Until then, remove the InputGuard deployment settings manually:

-• Delete the InputGuard managed policy registry keys under HKLM\Software\Policies\Google\Chrome\3rdparty\extensions that the deployment package wrote.
+• Delete the InputGuard managed policy registry keys under HKLM\Software\Policies\Google\Chrome\3rdparty\extensions that the enrollment script wrote.

 • Delete the local deployment device file under %ProgramData%\InputGuard.